gabysbrain/sliceplorer/solutions/derive_sp.md

----
-samplingMethod: Sobol
-numSamples: 50
----

 The projections of slices allow the user to visually determine the distribution of slices.
-For example, the dark line around $y=80$ indicates that the average response value is $80$.
-We can also see that the average gradient with respect to parameters ??? is essentially $0$.
+For example, the dark lines indicate that the average response value is that y value.
+We can also visually estimate the variance of the function by noting the wavinees of the lines.